 The ABA Problem.
 In languages without garbage collection, the code from Figure 3 would permit the infamous ABA problem [Herlihy and Shavit 2008].
-The ABA problem occurs when one thread reads the reference to the head node A at the start of a pop and finds its successor B, then other threads pop two or more nodes (removing A's original successor B), and then push a node with the same address as A (whose successor) is no longer B).
-Then the first thread's CAS of the head from A to B (the old successor) succeeds, reinstalling previously-removed node B. This occurs because the memory ascribed to A is reused after another thread succeeds in popping it, typically because A's memory is freed, but then handed out again by the memory allocator to a push operation.
-In a language with GC, this reuse can only occur if the code explicitly caches A for reuse (to reduce interaction with the GC and allocator).
+The ABA problem occurs when one thread reads the reference to the head node A at the start of a pop and finds its successor B, then other threads pop two or more nodes (removing A's original successor B), and then push a node with the same address as A (whose successor) succeeds, reinstalling previously removed node B. This occurs because the memory ascribed to A is reused after another thread succeeds in popping it, typically because A's memory is freed, but then handed out again by the memory allocator to a push operation.
+In a language with garbage collection (GC), this reuse can only occur if the code explicitly caches A for reuse (to reduce interaction with the GC and allocator).

 Our specification prevents code from re-introducing the ABA problem, by prohibiting mutations required for the problematic reuse.
 As in other languages that assume GC, this reuse could occur only if the program explicitly reused the node.
-The local_imm relation on references to stack nodes prohibits the manual reuse except in the case that the node transitively points to the same stack.
-So even though our specification does not prove that pop_ts pops, we can enforce restrictions that prevent any code from causing the ABA problem.
+The local\imm relation on references to stack nodes prohibits the manual reuse except in the case that the node transitively points to the same stack.
+So even though our specification does not prove that pop\ts pops, we can enforce restrictions that prevent any code from causing the ABA problem.

 From Treiber Stack to Producer-Consumer.
-The Treiber stack is a natural building block for more semantically meaningful primitives, such as a work queue for a producer-consumer relationship.
-In this case, we would like the producer to only be able to push, and the consumer to only be able to pop.
+The Treiber stack is a natural building block for more semantically meaningful primitives, such as a work queue for a producerconsumer relationship.
+In this case, we would like the producer to only be able to push and the consumer to only be able to pop.
 To accomplish this, we can coerce a reference to a Treiber stack as in Figure 3 into references with weaker guarantees.
 We can define relations produce and consume by omitting the undesirable case from deltaTS (produce omits the pop case, and consume omits the push case).

-We can then define producer and consumer references as:
+We can then define producer and consumer references as

 Each relation is reflexive and a subrelation of deltaTS, so these references may be freely duplicated and a ts as defined above may be coerced to either type.
-The body of push_ts (resp. pop_ts) type checks with the argument switched to a producer (resp. consumer).
+The body of push\ts

+(resp. pop\ts) type checks with the argument switched to a producer (respectively, consumer).

 Because code with access to a consumer stack reference can only pop elements, these weakened references can be used to impose strong correctness properties beyond what the RGREF type system actually proves.
 Consider a loop that repeatedly pops elements of the stack until empty.
-If all aliases of the stack outside the loop's scope are consumer references, then if the loop pushes no elements the loop is guaranteed to terminate - no part of the program outside the loop may add elements to make the loop run longer.
+If all aliases of the stack outside the loop's scope are consumer references, then if the loop pushes no elements the loop is guaranteed to terminate-no part of the program outside the loop may add elements to make the loop run longer.
 Our implementation gives an example of this.